DruxAMB/kasheba-frontend/kasheba-frontend/README.md

 React & Next.js: The frontend is built using React and Next.js, offering a dynamic and user-friendly interface for interacting with the platform.
 Node.js: The backend is powered by Node.js, managing the API interactions, data processing, and smart contract communications.
 Solidity: Smart contracts are written in Solidity to manage the logic for trading city indexes and handling payments.

-#### Data Collection:
- We identified key real estate metrics necessary for creating city indexes, including property prices, rental information, and demographic indicators.
-For the hackathon, we hardcoded random data to simulate real-world inputs.

-#### Analytics API:
-Developed an API to collate and process the collected data, providing a standardized format for the analytics engine.

-#### Chainlink Oracles:
-Integrated Chainlink oracles to fetch data from our off-chain analytics API and bring it onto the blockchain securely.
-#### Smart Contracts:
-Created smart contracts to handle data requests and store city index prices on the blockchain.
-#### Frontend:
-Designed a user-friendly interface for users to view and trade city indexes.

 ### Challenges we ran into
 * Data Integration: Aggregating real estate data from multiple sources and ensuring its accuracy was a complex task.